GrinonBarrett/Taksidos/Core Rules/Creatures/Legendary Creatures/Dragons/Khauridurafax.md

 ### Khauridurafax
 A true dragon of adoration.
 He seeks to grow the reach of his temple far beyond his monastic complex.
-The group know as the Fraeduzri worship him like a god and will kill (and die) for him.
+The group known as the Fraeduzri worship him like a god and will kill (and die) for him.

 **Creature Type**: He is a drakomadeia.